 Syntero is dedicated to offering the professional care our community needs to thrive.
 We also realize that additional resources may be needed to navigate through these uncertain times.
-Please see the following resources regarding the COVID-19 pandemic, anti-racism and racial trauma and healing.
+Please see the following resources regarding general mental health and wellness, the COVID-19 pandemic, anti-racism and racial trauma and healing.
 This page of helpful resources will be updated regularly, so please visit often.

 - Tips on Managing Stress and Anxiety: How Are You Feeling?